 Humane mouse traps are increasingly becoming the traps of choice in dealing with unwanted mice or rats in the home.
 There are many reasons for this.
 This article will explain why other solutions to rodent control are less than desireable, and are even dangerous to use.
-Also included is a brief overview of the humane traps that are available.
+Also included is a brief overview of the best indoor fly trap that are available.

 The conventional methods for catching mice are spring loaded traps, glue pads, and poison.